 - Overall, we rate Wikipedia Least Biased based on a wide variety of content that often covers pros and cons, right and left.
 We also rate them Mixed for factual reporting due to possible inaccurate or incomplete entries, as stated by Wikipedia themselves, that may reflect the personal biases of the top editors and a complete lack of transparency regarding the qualifications and who the editors are.

-Factual Reporting: MOSTLY FACTUAL
+Factual Reporting: MIXED

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

-In review, Wikipedia’s content is edited by volunteers rather than the Wikimedia Foundation.
-Although Wikipedia is edited essentially by anyone, a 2005 study published in the Journal Nature, showed that they were just as accurate as the Encyclopedia Britannica, when it comes to scientific information.
+Volunteers edit Wikipedia content rather than the Wikimedia Foundation.
+Although Wikipedia is edited essentially by anyone, a 2005 study published in the Journal Nature showed that they were just as accurate as the Encyclopedia Britannica regarding scientific information.
 In another study completed in 2014 by the Public Library of Science, they compared Wikipedia’s accuracy on Drug information compared to other sources.
-The study showed that “Quantitative analysis revealed that accuracy of drug information in Wikipedia was 99.7%±0.2% when compared to the textbook data.
+The study showed that “Quantitative analysis revealed that the accuracy of drug information in Wikipedia was 99.7%±0.2% than the textbook data.
 The overall completeness of drug information in Wikipedia was 83.8±1.5% (p<0.001).”
 They concluded that “Wikipedia is an accurate and comprehensive source of drug-related information for undergraduate medical education.”

 It is nearly impossible to analyze when it comes to bias, as each entry changes frequently and is edited by people with different opinions.
 In general, most Wikipedia entries cover both positives and negatives and link to mostly credible sources of information to support their claims.
 Since bias varies from entry to entry and line to line, we rate them least biased as many perspectives are found on Wikipedia; however, each entry may convey the bias of the top editors.